jimbobbert/Python-Link-Parser/README.md

 ```!paste```: Pastes links

-There are much more commands that the bot has, and can be found through the help command list when added to your server!

 ## Permissions

 Recommended to give the bot administrator as I have not tested the bot using specific moderation permissions.